raihanfiras/raihanfiras/README.md

 - 👋 Hi, I’m @raihanfiras
 - 👀 I’m interested in machine learning, devOps and mobile application developing
 - 🌱 I’m currently learning devOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on discord and git
 - 📫 How to reach me raihanfrs@gmail.com

 <!---